Trails & Parks

 Located in the heart of the Canadian Rockies, Fernie has an abundance of Parks and Trails, with views of rugged peaks, rushing waters, and breathtaking natural areas.

 Located adjacent to the Elk River, Annex Park is the perfect place to spend an afternoon or a day.
 A natural area surrounded by two trails, it features a duck pond, grassy open areas and picnic facilities.

 Located along the Elk River, Dogwood Park encompasses the area from the West Fernie Bridge (Highway 3 crossing) straight through to Coal Creek.
 Within it there is the City's boat launch (non-motorized boats only), picnic areas, picturesque viewscapes of the Lizard Range, the Leroux Pond (home to ducks, turtles, frogs and more) and is part of the Fernie Recreational Trail Network.

-Our largest park, James White Park (formerly known as Mountview Park) has all of the features you would expect from a municipal park - large open areas, ballfields, tennis courts, horseshoe pits, off leash area for dogs, disc golf course - and yet there is still space to find peace and solitude.
+Our largest park, James White Park (formerly known as Mountview Park) has all of the features you would expect from a municipal park - large open areas, ballfields, tennis courts, horseshoe pits, disc golf course - and yet there is still space to find peace and solitude.